awesome-archive/techlead/README_EN.md

 The last thing I have to mention is: **Affected by many factors**, the development rate of the project will first fall behind the standard...

-## Tech Lead What do you care about?
+## What does Tech Lead care about?

 As a Tech Lead, we focus on three parts of the project: